-Are you interested in starting a blog?
+Are you interested in starting a blog or website?
 This post covers what to do after installing WordPress.
-Learn the steps to necessary to get your blog up and running.
+Learn the steps necessary to get your blog and website up and running.

 After installing WordPress, there are some things you’ll want to work on before adding content to your blog.
 First let’s start with accessing your WordPress Blog, for those of you who are unsure.